widgetbakery/pixel_snap/README.md

 ## Simulating different device pixel ratios

-PixelPerfect comes with `PixelPerfectDebugBar` widget.
+PixelSnap comes with `PixelSnapDebugBar` widget.
 You can put it above your applicaiton widget (it should be the top level widget) and it will give you a bar that can be used to switch between simulated device pixel ratios and turn pixel snapping on and off.

 See the example app for more details.

 <img width="536" alt="Screenshot 2022-12-05 at 23 38 25" src="https://user-images.githubusercontent.com/96958/205761824-2ef2d2f7-74d0-424a-8b44-d55707d1b336.png">

-> Screenshot of `PixelPerfectDebugBar` in action.
+> Screenshot of `PixelSnapDebugBar` in action.
 The image might be displayed blurred, but the actual application has perfectly sharp 2px wide border lines on simulated 1.75x device pixel ratio.

 <br/>